 Springdale Social Personal and Health Education Policy

-Aspects of SPHE have been taught in Springdale N.S. for many years through various programmes and initiatives such as Stay Safe, Walk Tall, Relationships and Sexuality Education, The Friends for Life Programme, workshops provided by Parents Making Teachers Aware (PMCA) and through our involvement in various initiatives which promote health and well-being.
-It has also been taught through integration with other subject areas such as Physical Education, Religion, Geography, etc. However, we wish to formalise our teaching of SPHE and plan for it on a whole school basis.
+Aspects of SPHE have been taught in Springdale N.S. for many years through various programmes and initiatives such as Stay Safe, Walk Tall, Relationships and Sexuality Education, the Weaving Wellbeing Programme, workshops provided by Parents Making Children Aware (PMCA) and through our involvement in various initiatives which promote health and well-being.
+It has also been taught through integration with other subject areas such as Physical Education, Religion, Geography, etc. However, we wish to review our current practice and update our whole school plan accordingly.

 Springdale N.S. values the uniqueness of all individuals within a caring school community.
 We provide a safe, caring school environment where every child is cherished and helped to achieve their maximum potential intellectually, spiritually, physically and emotionally.
 We recognise that SPHE is intrinsic to the holistic learning and teaching that occurs both formally and informally in the school and in the classroom.
 Through our SPHE programme we wish to assist children to develop feelings of self-worth and self-confidence while encouraging their ability to relate to others in a positive way.
 The programme encourages children to be aware of their rights as individuals while at the same time accepting responsibility for their actions as members of the school and the wider community.
 Parents have the primary role in the Social, Personal and Health Education of their children so their involvement will be encouraged as much as possible.

 The aims of the SPHE curriculum are: